sum01/aur-packages/tribler/README.md

 # Tribler
-PKGBUILD for building the Tribler client.
+PKGBUILD for installing the Tribler client.
 Note that this is not the PKGBUILD in the AUR, but my improvement on it.

 https://www.tribler.org